simple-icons/simple-icons/README.md

 ```

 Alternatively you can import the needed icons individually.
-This is useful if you are e.g. compiling your code with webpack and therefore have to be mindful of your package size.
+This is useful if you are e.g. compiling your code with [webpack](https://webpack.js.org/) and therefore have to be mindful of your package size:

 ```js
 const googleplus = require('simple-icons/icons/googleplus');